Xyntopia/pydoxtools/docs/index.md

 can be found in:

 -> [Pipelines](pipelines)

+In order for this to work, this library has the philosophy that [Document][pydoxtools.Document] & [DocumentSet][pydoxtools.DocumentSet] should always automatically "know" how to organize information internally in a sensible way.
+Pydoxtools will try to keep memory & CPU footprint as low as possible.
+This makes the library much easier to use in automated settings together with AI & LLMs.
+This is why it is not possible to configure *how* documents are loaded with configuration parameters.
+If document data is required to be organized in a specific format, this can easily be achieved by chaining them together.

 ### Building your own Pipelines with LLMs (Large Language Models) and other types of AI